lstak/SharePoint-proxy-for-Sencha-Touch/README.md

 ﻿Ext.ux.ODataProxy
 ===================

-Ext.ux.ODataProxy is a Sencha Touch OData proxy.
+Ext.ux.ODataProxy is a OData proxy for Sencha Touch.
 It is designed to let Sencha Touch access SharePoint data using the SharePoint ListData.svc REST service which is based on [OData](http://www.odata.org).
 You may use it for other OData sources.